WorldBank-Transport/ram-backend/README.md

 1. Create a new auth0 account, the `issuer` parameter in the configuration will be `https://<account_name>.auth0.com/`
 2. In the APIs section, create a new API and provide a name and an identifier.
 The "identifier" will be used as the `audience` parameter in the configuration

+**Disable auth**
+For development purposes it might be easier to disable authentication altogether.
+To do this simply set `auth.strategy` to `none` using the config or the env variable `AUTH_STRATEGY`.
+Note that auth must be disabled on the client as well.

 ### Setup
 Both the database and the local storage need some setup.